zzjchen/Tailored-Visions/README.md

 1) Retrieve top-k relevant prompt histories for current query;
 2) Perform personalized prompt rewriting using ChatGPT;
 3) Perform personalized T2I using Stable Diffusion v1-5.

+### <mark>**!!!
+Note:**</mark>
+Due to changes to our cloud storage.
+The image URL provided in our dataset is currently unavailable.
+We're trying to fix it by searching for backups.

+Generally, our method uses only the user prompt as input, and the original image is only included in evaluation.
+This should not affect most part of our code.

+If you intend to use the original image (such as calculating "Image-Align" score), an alternative approach would be to generate one (using the user prompt and a T2I model).
+This should roughly be ok.

 ## Requirements
 First, clone this repository:
 ```